- Benny's reaction to the group's "La Vie Boheme."

-- Maureen's mom after "Take Me or Leave Me".
+- Maureen's mom after "Take Me or Leave Me", in the movie verson.

 "Maybe now you two can get back together."

-- Towards the end of the stageplay, as Mark is preparing his projector and both him and Roger are celebrating Benny's wife pulling him away from anything having to with the East Village, the boys' power goes out again and they suspect she found out about Benny's affair with Mimi and wonder who told her and then Collins walks in, implying that he ratted Benny out.
+- Towards the end of the stageplay, as Mark is preparing his projector and both him and Roger are celebrating Benny's wife pulling him away from anything having to do with the East Village, the boys' power goes out again, and they suspect she found out about Benny's affair with Mimi and wonder who told her.
+Then Collins walks in, implying that he ratted Benny out.